Wall St roars after US inflation cools more than expected

 The 10-year yield sank more slowly, down to 2.76 per cent from 2.78 per cent, narrowing how far below it is the two-year yield.
 Many investors see such a gap as a fairly reliable signal of a coming recession.

 Recession worries have built as the highest inflation in 40 years squeezes households and corporations around the world.
-The Fed and other central banks have been hiking rates to slow the economy in hopes of stamping out inflation, but they risk choking it off if they move too aggressively.
+The Fed and other central banks have been hiking rates to slow the economy in the hope of stamping out inflation, but they risk choking it off if they move too aggressively.

-"It's a very knife edge type of path that they are trying to tread here," said Brian Nick, chief investment strategist at Nuveen.
+"It's a very knife-edge type of path that they are trying to tread here," said Brian Nick, chief investment strategist at Nuveen.

 To be sure, inflation is still painfully high, and the expectation is for it to stay so for a while.
-But Wednesday's data nevertheless rejuvenated Wall Street, which staggered following a stronger-than-expected jobs report on Friday that raised expectations for a more aggressive Fed.
+But the data yesterday nevertheless rejuvenated Wall Street, which staggered following a stronger-than-expected jobs report on Friday that raised expectations for a more aggressive Fed.
 It bolstered hopes that a peak in inflation — and thus in the Federal Reserve's most aggressive rate hikes — may be on the horizon.

-"This is a step in the right direction but keep in mind we have many miles ahead of us before inflation normalizes," said Mike Loewengart, managing director, investments strategy, at E-Trade from Morgan Stanley.
+"This is a step in the right direction but bear in mind that we have many miles ahead of us before inflation normalises," said Mike Loewengart, managing director, investments strategy, at E-Trade from Morgan Stanley.

-The Federal Reserve will get a few more highly anticipated reports before its next announcement on interest rates September 21, which could also alter its stance.
-Those include reports showing hiring trends across the economy due September 2 and the next update on consumer inflation coming on September 13.
+The Federal Reserve will get a few more highly anticipated reports before its next announcement on interest rates on September 21, which could also alter its stance.
+Those include reports showing hiring trends across the economy due on September 2 and the next update on consumer inflation coming on September 13.

 More immediately, reports this week will show how inflation is doing at the wholesale level and whether US households are still ratcheting down their expectations for coming inflation, an influential data point for Fed officials.